Flint Energies Rural Murals Program

 - Utility costs

-A completed online application (see below), commitment form (see below) and accompanying documents must be submitted for review to Flint Energies by 5 pm August 30, 2019.
+A completed online application (see below), commitment form (see below) and accompanying documents must be submitted for review to Flint Energies by 5 pm March 31, 2020.
 Applications should be mailed to Flint Energies Rural Murals Program, Attn: Marian McLemore, PO Box 7089, Warner Robins, GA 31095.
-Completed applications received by the deadline will be reviewed by a panel of art professionals and Flint Energies representatives.
+Only completed applications received by the deadline will be reviewed by a panel of art professionals and Flint Energies representatives.

 Application must include: